truid-app/client-integration/README.md

 1. Xcode
 2. Yarn (Install by running `$ npm install -g yarn`)

-In order to run react native on an iphone code signing is required in Xcode, this is covered in [react-native documentation](https://reactnative.dev/docs/running-on-device)
+Open the ios workspace in Xcode (example-app/ios/ExampleApp.xcworkspace (note: not ExampleApp.xcodeproj)) In order to run react native on an iphone code signing is required in Xcode, this is covered in [react-native documentation](https://reactnative.dev/docs/running-on-device)

 Edit example-app/.env to